justinvforvendetta/rust-bitcoin-indexer/README.md

 ### vs [electrs](https://github.com/romanz/electrs)

-Electrs uses an embedded key value store (RocksDB), while rust-bitcoin-indexer uses a normal relational data model in a Postgres that can run on a different host/cluster.
+Electrs uses an embedded key value store (RocksDB), while rust-verge-indexer uses a normal relational data model in a Postgres that can run on a different host/cluster.

-Embedded KV store can be potentially more compact and faster, but electrs stores the actual block data, while rust-bitcoin-indexer extracts only the data it needs and throws everything else away.
+Embedded KV store can be potentially more compact and faster, but electrs stores the actual block data, while rust-verge-indexer extracts only the data it needs and throws everything else away.
 Missing data could be retro-fitted from the blockchain if needed, by adding more columns and writting small program to reindex and back-fill it.

 Using relational database will allow you to execute ad-hoc queries and potentially share the db with other applications, without building a separate interface.
 You can add and remove indices according to your needs.

-rust-bitcoin-indexer was designed to have a good idempotent and reliable events streaming/subscription data model.
+rust-verge-indexer was designed to have a good idempotent and reliable events streaming/subscription data model.

-Electrs is used for practical purposes, rust-bitcoin-indexer (at least right now) is just a neat experiment that gave good results and seems to be working quite well.
+Electrs is used for practical purposes, rust-verge-indexer (at least right now) is just a neat experiment that gave good results and seems to be working quite well.

 ## Running

 Install Rust with https://rustup.rs

-### Bitcoind node
+### Verged node

-Setup Bitcoind full node, with a config similiar to this:
+Setup Verged full node, with a config similiar to this:

 ```
 # [core]